 Calls for people of York to have say over future of Andrew’s links to city

-MP Rachael Maskell said the city had a global reputation to defend.
+MP Rachael Maskell says the city has a global reputation to defend

 People across the UK should have a say in whether dukes and duchesses can take on the names of places in their areas, ministers have heard.